Virugampakkam Assembly constituency

-Virugambakkam is a legislative assembly constituency in the Indian state of Tamil Nadu.
+Virugampakkam is a legislative assembly constituency in the Indian state of Tamil Nadu.
 Its State Assembly Constituency number is 22.
 It comprises a part of Chennai and falls under Chennai South Lok Sabha constituency for national elections to the Parliament of India.
 The constituency was created following delimitation of constituencies in 2008.
 It is one of the 234 State Legislative Assembly Constituencies in Tamil Nadu.